Foxboron/dbscripts/README.md

  - `cron-jobs/sourceballs`
 ## Testing
 * Install the `make` and `podman` or `docker` packages depending on your preferrence.
-The default expects docker but pomdan can be used if `DOCKER=podman` is specified.
+The default expects podman but docker can be used if `DOCKER=docker` is specified.
 When using docker, start the docker daemon by issuing `systemctl start docker`.
 * The test suite can now be run with `make test`.
 * A coverage report can be generated with `make test-coverage`.
 Open `coverage/index.html` in your web browser to inspect the results.